 §558.405.
 Standards Specific to Agencies Licensed to Provide Home Dialysis Services.

 (a) License designation.
 An agency may not provide peritoneal dialysis or hemodialysis services in a client's residence, independent living environment, or other appropriate location unless the agency holds a license to provide licensed home health or licensed and certified home health services and designated to provide home dialysis services.
-In order to receive a home dialysis designation, the agency must meet the licensing standards specified in this section and the standards for home health services in accordance with Subchapter C of this title (relating to Minimum Standards for All Home and Community Support Services Agencies) and §97.401 of this title (relating to Standards Specific to Licensed Home Health Services) except for §97.401(b)(2)(A) and (B) of this title (relating to Standards Specific to Licensed Home Health Services).
-If there is a conflict between the standards specified in this section and those specified in Subchapter C of this title (relating to Minimum Standards for All Home and Community Support Services Agencies) §97.401 of this title (relating to Standards Specific to Licensed Home Health Services), the standards specified in this section will apply to the home dialysis services.
+In order to receive a home dialysis designation, the agency must meet the licensing standards specified in this section and the standards for home health services in accordance with Subchapter C of this title (relating to Minimum Standards for All Home and Community Support Services Agencies) and §558.401 of this title (relating to Standards Specific to Licensed Home Health Services) , except for §558.401(b)(2)(A) and (B) of this title (relating to Standards Specific to Licensed Home Health Services).
+If there is a conflict between the standards specified in this section and those specified in Subchapter C of this title (relating to Minimum Standards for All Home and Community Support Services Agencies) §558.401of this title (relating to Standards Specific to Licensed Home Health Services), the standards specified in this section will apply to the home dialysis services.

 (b) Governing body.
 An agency must have a governing body.
 The governing body must appoint a medical director and the physicians who are on the agency's medical staff.
 The governing body must annually approve the medical staff policies and procedures.
 The governing body on a biannual basis must review and consider for approval continuing privileges of the agency's medical staff.
 The minutes from the governing body of the agency must be on file in the agency office.